fiskl-accounting/help-docs/docs/getting-started/company-settings.md

 # Set up your company

-There are two distinct settings menues.
+There are two distinct settings menus.
 The first relates to the account and the company and the second is for all user related settings.

-Your company account settings are available via gear icon on the top of the left menu and all your user related settings are accessable from the top right menu.
+Your company account settings are available via gear icon on the top of the left menu and all your user related settings are accessible from the top right menu.

 ## Settings overview

-Take an ineractive tour of the settings.
+Take an interactive tour of the settings.

 <div style={{ position: 'relative', paddingBottom: '56.25%', height: 0, width: '100%' }}>
   <iframe